Ahmedyousry22/Polygons-operations/README.md

 # Polygons-operations

-A program to do operations on polygons data.
-The program use a defined string format to represent polygons.
-All polygons will be in one line input.
+A program to do operations on polygons data.one line input.
 For example:
 Polygons=[(1,1),(4,1),(4,5),(1,5);(3,4),(6,4),(6,12),(3,12)]